-- 1. Move your RKE transmitter away from the vehicle. - 2.
-Start the vehicle with another key or RKE transmitter.
-The DIC should display the driver number for the other RKE transmitter.
-Turn the vehicle off and remove the key or RKE transmitter from the vehicle.
+1. Move all keys and remote keys away from the vehicle.

-3. Start the vehicle with the initial key or RKE transmitter.
-The DIC should display the driver number of your RKE transmitter.
+- 2. Start the vehicle with another remote key.
+A DIC welcome message should display indicating the driver number of the other remote key.
+Turn the vehicle off and remove the other key or remote key from the vehicle. - Start the vehicle with the initial key or remote key.
+The DIC welcome message should display the driver number of the initial remote key.

-Saving Memory Positions
+Saving Seating Positions